 Step 10 – Contribute to College Savings Fund

 If I’m a grandfather and you’ve established a 529 for your own children, congratulations.
 You’re helping them achieve financial independence at a rapid pace.
 Contributing to a college fund is a very personal decision, but once you’ve gotten to step 10 – you are in damn good shape.
-If you have no children of your own (another topic entirely), go ahead and skip to step 11.
+If you have no children of your own (another topic entirely), go ahead to step 11.

 Step 11 – Put Income Surplus into a Brokerage Account

 There’s no tax advantages here and you’ll want to limit your investment choices that have a very low tax burden, such as a total market index fund.
 Keep bonds, real estate investment trusts, and other income producing assets in your tax advantaged accounts.
 You can speculate a little with stock purchases of companies and industry exchange-traded funds (ETFs) that you know and have done your research or due diligence on.
 I recommend Vanguard or Fidelity for their low cost index investment options.